ThePerfectStrangers/TechnicalDocumentation/Rider/Rider.md

 ### Entourage

-Each band member may have an additional person in their entourage (total 10 for the band; 5 members plus 5 in the entourage).
-This is typically a significant other or spouse.
+Each band member may have an additional person in their entourage (typically a significant other).
+In addition, the band may also employ up to 2 sound engineers/stage hands.
 These people should be allowed the same access as the band members and be exempt from being charged any admission or access fee to a venue.

 ### Personnel for collecting entry fee